-One Sought, One Arrested Following Reidsville Armed Robbery
+One sought, one arrested following Reidsville armed robbery

 At roughly 12 a.m. that night, Rockingham County Deputies were dispatched to Miller Chapel Road to investigate a reported armed robbery, the sheriff's office said in a news release.

-Two male victims, who deputies did not identify to protect their safety, were allegedly robbed at gunpoint by Alejandro Mora Almeida, 18 of 2172 U.S. 29 Business, and Gavin Blayne Johnston, 18, of 269 Irvin Farm Road.
+Two male victims, who deputies did not identify to protect their safety, were allegedly robbed at gunpoint by Alejandro Mora Almeida, 18 of 2172 U.S. 29 Business, and Gavin Blayne Johnston, 18, also of Reidsville.

 Both men have been charged with robbery with a dangerous weapon and injury to personal property, the release said.